 We are a not-for-profit skills charity, formally known as The Meat Training Council, which was set up in 1986.
-In 2014 we re-branded – becoming the Food and Drink Training and Education Council, or ftc.
-This enabled us to represent the food industry as a whole, not just meat.
-Within our organisation we also have FDQ, the leading food specialist awarding and end-point assessment organisation and the Institute of Meat (IoM).
+After re-branding in 2014 we became the Food and Drink Training and Education Council, or ftc.
+Now representing the food industry as a whole, within our group we also have FDQ, the leading food qualifications awarding and end-point assessment body, and the Institute of Meat (IoM).

-The third point of our triangle, the IoM, reflects our close connections with the meat industry .
-The Institute of Meat exists to uphold the highest standards in Butchery and support the development of butcher qualifications and butchery training in general.
-In fact the IoM were central to developing the new Butchery Trailblazer Apprenticeship, that is restoring the traditional craft and mastery of the profession.
-Fourth generation Master Butcher, Keith Fisher, is the IoM Chief Executive.
+The third point of our triangle, the IoM, reflects our close connections with the meat industry.
+The IoM upholds and awards the highest standards in butchery and supports the development of butcher qualifications and butchery training in general.
+In fact, it was central to developing the first Butchery Trailblazer Apprenticeship.
+The IoM is run by fourth generation Master Butcher, Keith Fisher, alongside Chairman, Bill Jermey.

 Our team not only has over 30 years meat industry experience, but decades of knowledge from other food sectors and the field of vocational education too.
 Like you, we’ve run businesses and training programmes.
 So we’ve seen first-hand what a difference improving skills can make, not only to your people but also to your bottom line.